 Brazil nuts are one of the richest plant sources of selenium, a key nutrient that supports a healthy thyroid.

 How much water should you drink?
-The folk wisdom number of eight glasses per day is a start, but a better rule of thumb would be to drink half your body weight in fluid ounces.
+The folk wisdom number of eight glasses per day is a start, but a better rule of thumb would be to drink half your body weight in fluid ounces daily.
 In other words, if you weigh 160 lbs, you should drink 80 fluid ounces of water.
 Bear in mind that your individual needs vary according to your age, activity level, and health status.

 There is no fountain of youth or magic elixir to transform an aging body back into a teenager.
 All we can do is make smart choices each and every day.
 Eat a balanced diet, avoid unhealthy food, stay active, and if you need an extra antioxidant boost, I recommend Cell Fuzion™.
 Cell Fuzion is a blend of the strongest antioxidants available and it's formulated to maintain cell vitality and promote graceful aging.